-- The school records attendance in clock hours and gives appropriately earned attendance credit for all hours attended and does not add or deduct attendance hours as a penalty.
+- 1. The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
+The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized timeclock.
 This device may consist of an app that can be used on your phone, a biometric scanner in the school, or similar device.
-If a Future Professional fails to clock in or out for their schedule, the Future Professional will not receive hours. - It is the responsibility of the Future Professional to ensure that they are properly clocking in and out as required.
-If a Future Professional fails to clock in or out for their schedule on the Future Professional time-clock, the Future Professional will not receive hours for the time with missed time punches.
-To ensure proper credit for clock hours, Future Professionals are required to clock in or out at the following times: - · When they arrive at school, - · When they leave for lunch, - · When they return from lunch, - · When they leave at the end of the day; - · If a Future Professional leaves the premises for any reason, and - If a Future Professional is taking a break over 10 minutes, they are required to clock out.
-If the Future Professional wishes to dispute any hours they feel earned, the Future Professional must provide documentation to verify attendance on the missing time form.
-The documentation could include the

-Future Professional sign in sheet, the specialty class attendance role, and/or the guest service summary.
-If a Future Professional is experiencing timeclock challenges and are unable to clock in or out, they must report the challenge to the Future Professional Advisor within 24 hours.
+To ensure proper credit for clock hours, full-time students are required to clock in/out 4 times a day: when they arrive at school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
+Part-time students are required to clock in/out 2 times a day: when they arrive at school and when they leave at the end of the day.
+If a student fails to clock in or out for their schedule on the student time clock, the student will not receive hours.
+If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form.
+The documentation would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - 2.
+The school is open from 8:45 AM to 5:00 PM for 4-day students. - 3.
+All courses require continuous attendance. - 4.
+The prescribed attendance schedule must be maintained each week. - 5.
+Students must be on time, as tardiness inhibits the learning process.
+Students who are late for theory, a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by a learning leader.
+Students are never excused from mandatory theory class to work in the clinic classroom. - 6.

-- 2. The school is open from 8:45 a.m. to 5:00 p.m. for 4-day Future Professionals. - 3.
-The Future Professional must attend school according to the schedule in the Future Professional's enrollment agreement.
-All programs require continuous attendance. - 4.
-Future Professionals must be on time, as tardiness inhibits the learning process.
-Future Professionals who are late for any class must be accompanied into the classroom by a Learning Leader.
-Future Professionals are never excused from mandatory theory classes to work in the clinic classroom. - 5.
-Attendance Expectation Generally: Future Professionals must maintain a 100% attendance average each month in order to complete the program by the expected/calculated completion date.
-The school attendance policy requires 67% to maintain satisfactory progress.
-Falling below this number means that the Future Professional may receive a coaching on the advisory form for their attendance. - 6.
-CORE Attendance Expectation: Future Professionals attend Core for the first weeks of enrollment.
-During this time the Future Professional must maintain a monthly attendance of 90%.
-If at the conclusion of the month, the Future Professional's progress report does not meet 90% attendance, the Future Professional may be dropped from the program and may be asked to re-enroll in the next Core class start date. - 7.
 Additional Hours: If the student must attend additional program hours beyond the allowed makeup hours in order to complete academic graduation requirements, the student will be charged an additional \$13.13 for each hour scheduled as needed to complete the program.
 Extra Institutional Charges will be billed to the students account once the student reaches the combined total of the schedule program hours and absent hours (contracted hours of 1,000 times 3.75%).
-Please note that students are not be eligible for additional federal financial assistance to pay the cost for these additional clock hours of instruction and may need to make other arrangements for paying these additional costs. - 8.
-Future Professionals are required to be in attendance and actively participating in their education.
-When a Future Professional is scheduled for attendance but not present, these will be reflected as absent hours.
-If a Future Professional does not clock in or out properly resulting in the hours not being counted, these will be reflected in the absent hours unless the missing time form and necessary documentation is provided as outlined in the catalog. - If a Future Professional is absent refer to the school make-up hour policy on how to make-up those hours.
-Please keep in mind make-up hours and policies are optional for the school to provide and may be changed.
-Future Professionals will receive clock hours during the times they fully participate in their learning experience. - 9.
-Unplanned Absences or Tardies: Future Professionals who are late or cannot attend school must contact the school and talk to the school service desk team immediately.
-Day Future Professionals must call in by 8:30 AM. - 10.
-Lunches and breaks are scheduled for all Future Professional.
-All full-time Future Professional are required to take a 30-minute lunch break.
-Future Professional should communicate with their Learning Leader if they have not had lunch by 1:30 p.m.
-Part-time Future Professional will take a 15-minute break as scheduled by school administration.
+Please note that students are not be eligible for additional federal financial assistance to pay the cost for these additional clock hours of instruction and may need to make other arrangements for paying these additional costs.

+- 7. Students attend Core the first 6 weeks (210 clock hours) of enrollment.
+During this time the student must maintain a monthly attendance of 90%.
+If at the conclusion of the month, the student's progress report is not 90% attendance, the student may be dropped from the program and asked to re-enroll in the next class start date. - 8.
+Students who are late or cannot attend school must contact the school and talk to the school service desk immediately.
+Day students must call in by 8:30 AM. - 9.
+Students must request time off from school from the School Director. - 10.
+Students are required to be in attendance a minimum of seven and one half (7.5) hours per day, 30 hours per week for the full-time schedule.
+Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year. - 11.
+Lunches and breaks are scheduled for all students.
+Day students will take 30 minutes for lunch according to their booking.
+Students should communicate with their learning leader if they have not had lunch.
 Observe the appropriate breaks for your school schedule.
 Breaks are as follows: